munrocket/double.js/README.md

 # double.js [![bundlephobia](https://badgen.net/bundlephobia/minzip/double.js)](https://bundlephobia.com/result?p=double.js) [![Codecov](https://img.shields.io/codecov/c/github/munrocket/double.js.svg)](https://codecov.io/gh/munrocket/double.js)

 Floating point expansion with 31 accurate decimal digits (106 bits), also known as double-double arithmetic or emulated float128.
 This library can be useful for fast calculation with extended precision.
-For example in orbital mechanics, computational geometry and numerically unstable algorithms such as performing triangulation, polygon clipping, inverting matrix and finding differentials.
+For example in orbital mechanics, computational geometry and numerically unstable algorithms such as high precision integration, differentiation, triangulation, raytracing on gpu, inversion of ill-conditioned matrix.

 ### Algorithm
 Number stored as unevaluated sum of two javascript float numbers and uses error-free arithmetic algorithms.
 This brings accuracy and significant increase in performance in comparison to digit-wise approach, because this float arithmetic is implemented in hardware.
-Note that there are no theoretical limitations to javascript language since ECMAScript uses 64 bit IEEE 754 with round-to-nearest-even after each operation.
+Note that there are no theoretical limitations to javascript since it uses 64 bit IEEE 754 with round-to-nearest-even after each operation.
+The only limitation that javasript not support FMA.
+GPU hardware sometimes not follow IEEE arithmetic and can produce artifacts, but CPU arithmetic is robust and browsers are well tested.

 ### Benchmark
 ![](https://i.imgur.com/dXeSYKO.png)